-Ditte Ejlerskov works with a whole range of artistic medias however painting is more then often is the starting point for her artistic practice.
+Ditte Ejlerskov works with a whole range of artistic media.
+However painting is more than often the starting point for her artistic practice.
 Mainstream culture and in particular the universe of American pop idols have over the years become an object of her special attention.
-She sees herself not only as a mainstream consumer but also as a fan who follows the life of her idols collecting information about them.
-Her source material can vary from You Tube to art history, to image material gathered from her own camera.
+She sees herself not only as a mainstream consumer, but also as a fan who follows and collects information about the life of her idols.
+Her source material can vary from YouTube to art history and to image material gathered from her own camera.
 She uses the traditional subjects of still life, landscape and portrait to explore the themes of feminism, race and gender.

-The still image from Ejlerskov’s film I Splurge Myself became the source material for her colour photogravure project Abbreviation.
-This work attempts to serve as a bridge between her real-life stay in Barbados and the dream-like experience of her journey.
-Following Rihanna’s early life on Barbados Ejlerskov is followed herself by a camera that documents no presence of the pop star but on the other hand is full with footage on Ditte allowing this way the spectator to have an intimate glance into the life of the artist.
+The still image from the film I Splurge Myself made by the artist became the source material for Ejlerskov’s photogravure project Abbreviation.
+The work attempts to serve as a bridge between the artist’s real-life stay in Barbados and the dream-like experience of her journey.
+While investigating Rihanna’s early life on Barbados Ejlerskov is followed by a camera that documents no presence of the pop star.
+On the other hand, the camera is full with footage on Ejlerskov.
+This way the artist is allowing the spectator to have an intimate glance into her own life.

-Ditte Ejlerskov – Abbreviation, 2016 – Still image from the film I Splurge Myself – Color photogravure – Hahnemühle 300 gr. – 54 x 39 cm – Edition of 20
+Ditte Ejlerskov, Abbreviation, 2016 – Colour photogravure – Hahnemühle 300 gr. – 54 x 39 cm – Edition of 20

 Printed & published by Printer’s Proof